turbo-octo-happiness/book-kit/documentation/api.md

 ### POST /folders

 - _Description:_ Creates a new folder and assigns ownership of the folder to the authenticated customer.
-If insertion into the database is successful, the new folder name, id, count (i.e. number of customer's associated with a folder), and members (i.e. email addresses of all customers associated with a folder) are returned to the caller.
+If insertion into the database is successful, the new folder name, id, count (i.e. number of customer's associated with the folder), and members (i.e. email addresses of all customers associated with the folder) are returned to the caller.
 - _Endpoint:_ `/folders`
 - _Data Parameters:_ An object with the following field: foldername.
 - _Example request:_